stran9682/frankmocap-blender-addon/README.md

   + Add FBX export option to export only animation without mesh (default: off)
 + 20260423:
   + Refactor legacy add-on code into subfolders and use new extension add-on definition introduced with Blender 4.2
+  + Show status of installed body models in preferences panel (Edit>Preferences>Add-ons>SMPL-X for Blender)

 ## Contact
 + smplx-blender@tue.mpg.de